Updated on 18th November, 2022 by Martin Astley

-Home emergency cover claims are particularly commonplace over the winter.
-As the rest of the UK braces itself against the wind, rain and snow and prepares itself for sub-zero temperatures, 247 Home Rescue braces itself for a spike in the number of boiler breakdowns and plumbing emergencies, and prepares to ensure that it can continue to offer 24-hour repairs across the UK when demand is the highest and travel conditions are the worst.
+Home emergency cover claims are particularly a common-place over the winters.
+Where rest of the UK braces itself against the wind, rain and snow, and prepares itself for sub-zero temperatures, 247 Home Rescue prepares itself for a spike in the number of boiler breakdowns and plumbing emergencies and ensures that it can continue to offer a 24-hour repair service all across UK when the demand is high and travel conditions are at their worst.

-But there are plenty of things you can do to get your boiler and your home ready for the cold winter months.
-Avoid the trauma of a home emergency in the coldest months by following our top tips!
+But, not to worry, there are plenty of things you can do to get your boiler and home ready for winters.
+Avoid the trauma of an emergency in the coldest months of the year by following some of our top tips and tricks!

-- If the weather is freezing, leave the central heating on a low setting when your home is unoccupied.
-Set up a timer to turn your central heating on for a couple of hours every day or even twice a day if you are going on holiday.
+- If the weather is freezing, leave the central heating on, on a low setting.
+Set up a timer to turn your central heating on for a couple of hours every day or even twice a day as per your preference of warmth.

-- Well-insulated pipes are the safest, so lag your pipes with pipe insulation in advance of the winter.
+- Well-insulated pipes are the safest, make sure you check for your pipe insulation in advance of the winter.

-- If a pipe freezes, defrost it as quickly as possible, as the problem could worsen as the ice expands further.
-Read about how to defrost frozen pipes for further information.
+- If a pipe freezes, defrost it as soon as possible, as the situation could worsen if the ice expands any further.
+Read about how to defrost frozen pipes for more information.

-- Clean your gutters and drains to keep them free of debris and to ensure that water can drain through them properly.
+- Clean your gutters and drains to keep them free of debris to ensure the water drains through them properly.

-- Take a look at your roof and repair any damage you notice, such as broken or missing tiles.
+- Repair any damage you notice on your roof, such as broken or missing tiles.

 - Get your boiler serviced.
-It is best for people to get their boilers serviced in the weeks leading up to winter.
-If you do so, you will be able to discover if there are any problems with the appliance before the cold weather strikes, and will therefore be able to get these problems repaired before you need to fire up your central heating.
+It is best to get your boiler’s serviced within the weeks leading up to winter.
+This way, you can check for any problems with the appliance before the winter hits and get them repaired.

-- Check that your boiler works in advance.
+- Check-in advance, if your boiler works.
 Switch it on when the weather is still relatively warm and check that it heats up your radiators properly.
-This will let you find out if you need to bleed your radiators or clean your radiators, and will alert you to any problems with your boiler and central heating system.
+This will let you know if you need to bleed your radiators or clean your radiators and will alert you for any problems with your boiler and central heating system.

-- Fix security lights to your home.
-Burglars take advantage of the winter nights to break into people’s homes under the cover of darkness, and security lights can be all it takes to dissuade these criminals.
+- Fix the security lights of your home.
+Burglars tend to take advantage of the long winter nights to break into people’s houses under the blankets of darkness, and security lights can be all it takes to prevent this from happening.

-- Buy a light timer and use this when your home is unoccupied.
-This will switch your lights on and off throughout the day and make it look like someone is in your home.
+- Buy a light timer, it’s best at use when no-one’s home.
+These will automatically switch your lights on and off throughout the day and make it look like someone is home.

-- Get your home draught-proofed.
-Seal any gaps that could be letting wind into your home and heat escape from your home, such as those around cables and windows.
+- Get your home draught proofed.
+Seal any gaps that could wind in and heat out.
+Such as those around cables and windows.